 Most residents are Christian: either Anglican or Roman Catholic, but there are currently no churches.
 Some community members also continue to practice Indigenous spirituality.

 Teacherages

 Teachers currently live in 3 modular homes.
-Two of the modular homes are 4-bedroom units, and one is a 3-bedroom unit.
-Each of the teacherages contain a living room, kitchen (open concept), and bathroom.
-The Education Authority is committing to continuing to expand living spaces for teachers, with a 4-plex in development.
+Two of the homes are 4-bedroom units, and one is a 3-bedroom unit.
+Each unit has a living room, open concept kitchen, and bathroom.